|Emerald Airport||6.5 km|

 Emerald QLD 4720 [map]

 |Spacious Family and Self-Contained Units|

 |Free WiFi Internet|

 |Room Service Breakfasts and Dinners|

-The Midlander Motor Inn provides Four Star AAA rated accommodation for all business and leisure travellers alike with spacious air-conditioned rooms giving you the choice of Standard or Executive Rooms, Double, Twin, Family, Studio Queen Room or Self-Contained.
+Midlander Motor Inn Emerald provides Four Star Self rated accommodation for all business and leisure travellers alike with spacious air-conditioned rooms giving you the choice of Standard or Executive Rooms, Double, Twin, Family, Studio Queen Room or Self-Contained.

 Emerald is located in the Central Highlands of Queensland on the Nogoa River, a tributary of the Fitzroy River, which flows into the sea at Rockhampton 300 km east.
 Emerald has seen extensive growth in recent years with expansion of the Bowen Basin Coal Mines exporting through the port of Gladstone.
 Combined with agricultural and pastoral industries making Emerald a vibrant centre.
 The town now boasts three major shopping centres, new schools, Central Qld University Campus, AG College, Sports Facilities, medical services comparable with major coastal Centres.

 Emerald is serviced by two major airlines providing flights to many major centres.
 Bus services and hire cars are readily available.
 Emerald Railway Station is now classified by the National Trust.
 This building dates back to the era of steam when the Midlander Train passed through on its way to Winton in the 1950’s.